VPAC/superlinux/supercomputingwithlinux.md

 `hostname`
 Print (or set for privileged users) the system hostname.

+`join`
+Combine files with a common field and print to standard output; common field is printed once.

 `less <filename>`
 Prints a file to one screen at a time with cursor movement and searching.
 Quit using 'q'.
 A replacement for 'more'.